bashtools/mokctl/docs/parser.md

 ```

 That's a very wordy, although very descriptive, user interface!
-It uses the COMMAND/SUBCOMMAND features of the parser.
+It uses the COMMAND/SUBCOMMAND features of the parser, but not in the way it was designed for!

 We could also program a terse, more "unixy" version and have both versions supported at the same if required.
 Let's not do that, as it will be confusing for the user, but we'll start with the unix-like version then do the verbose one after: